Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: Introduction

 \section{Introduction}

-Mechanical properties dictate almost every aspect of daily, industrial, engineering and scientific sectors.
+Mechanical properties dictate almost every aspect of daily, industrial, engineering, and scientific sectors.
 A system can be mechanically deformed by applying external loads, which originates from the microscopic nature of interatomic bonding forming it.
 In 1678, Hooke first obtained his empirical law to describe the force needed to linearly extend or compress a mechanical spring from its equilibrium distance~\cite{hooke1678}, which states the relationship $\sigma=E\varepsilon$ in a stress-strain language with the proportional factor $E$ being the modulus of elasticity.
 The complete theory of linear elasticity can be elegantly described by the generalized Hooke's law, where the constant of elastic modulus is replaced by a fourth-rank elastic tensor~\cite{nye1985}.
-With this elastic tensor, macroscopic mechanical properties such as bulk, shear, and Young's moduli, Poisson's ratio, and Lam\'e's parameters can be derived as well~\cite{voigt1928,reuss1929,hill1952}.
-Furthermore, thermodynamic and thermomechnical properties are intimately linked with elastic tensors and moduli.
-One can have a rapid but crude screening of candidate materials for high-performance thermoelectrics and thermal barrier coatings using the extended Debye model and minimum thermal conductivity~\cite{cahill1992,clarke2003,toher2014}.
-Additionally, elastic properties are also crucial in the determination of the ductile-to-brittle behavior of solids~\cite{pugh1954,pettifor1992,greaves2011,gschneidner2003,niu2012}, elastic-energy-storage-based programmable soft machines~\cite{pal2020}, molecular crystal engineering~\cite{saha2018,spackman2022}, and the analysis of structure and composition of planets in geophysics~\cite{anderson1968,karki2001,oganov2001}.
+With this elastic tensor, macroscopic mechanical properties, such as bulk, shear, and Young's moduli, Poisson's ratio, and Lam\'e's parameters, can be derived as well~\cite{voigt1928,reuss1929,hill1952}.
+Importantly, thermal transport and thermomechanical properties are intimately linked with elastic tensors and moduli, which enables their use in screening materials for specific applications.
+For example, elastic constants and the associated sound velocities are key descriptors for identifying materials with high thermal conductivity for efficient thermal management~\cite{Jia2017,Yan2022}.
+One can also have a rapid but approximate screening of candidate materials for high-performance thermoelectrics and thermal barrier coatings using the extended Debye model and minimum thermal conductivity~\cite{cahill1992,clarke2003,toher2014}.
+Furthermore, mechanical properties play a critical role in the performance of lithium-ion and solid-state batteries~\cite{Stallard2022,Kalnaus2023}.
+Particularly, the design of cathode materials with high mechanical strength is essential for enhancing battery lifespan and maintaining energy capacity, as charging and discharging cycles cause dimensional changes that can lead to fracture of cathodes.
+In addition, elastic properties are crucial in the determination of the ductile-to-brittle behavior of solids~\cite{pugh1954,pettifor1992,greaves2011,gschneidner2003,niu2012}, elastic-energy-storage-based programmable soft machines~\cite{pal2020}, molecular crystal engineering~\cite{saha2018,spackman2022}, and the analysis of structure and composition of planets in geophysics~\cite{anderson1968,karki2001,oganov2001}.
 Therefore, it is of significant importance to explore mechanical and elastic properties of novel materials for a wide range of applications.